Celebrating the year’s best work in children’s television and digital entertainment, the 12th-annual Kidscreen Awards is officially open for entries.

 Best Web/App Series—Branded

-Finally, a “Best in Class” category will be featured again this year where a jury of industry experts will single out projects from the Programming category that merit special creative talent awards for animation, voice talent (animation only), directing, writing, music, design and acting (live action only).
+Finally, a set of Creative Talent awards will be given again this year to projects from the Programming category that merit special consideration for excellence in animation, voice talent (animation only), directing, writing, music, design and acting (live action only).